-For full details on the changes to issued ordinary share capital, refer to note 30 to this consolidated annual financial statements.
+For full details on the changes to issued ordinary share capital, refer to note 29 to these consolidated annual financial statements.

 4.2 Preference shares

 The company has 1,000,000 authorised preference shares of 1 cent each, 35,000 Class A preference shares and 30,000 Class B preference shares both of 1 cent shares.